HinChou/XGBoost-and-Deep-Learning-Thoughts/README.md

 * What is collaborative filtering recommendation?

 ## Combining XGBoost and Deep Learning Algorithms:
-* Use boosting algorithm for framework.
+* Use boosting algorithm for outer framework.
 * Set weak learner(aka base leaner) as one hidden layer ANN(LSTM, CNN or RNN).
 * Set low learning rate and use CV or OOB for predictive ability test.
+* Could CV also be used to do the feature selection?

 ## Questions:
 * What kind of data should I use for this?